 Quickly Build Rules for Processes Which Require Privilege Elevation with Policy Accelerator

 The discovery, creation, and testing of policy based on what is used within an organization can be challenging.
 PowerBroker for Windows version 7.5 allows companies to quickly identify app launches and elevation requirements, then test and save required rules.
 This new feature allows customers and partners to evaluate privileges and see value faster, even in disconnected environments.
-Here’s a brief video on how Policy Accelerator
+Here’s a brief video on how Policy Accelerator works.

 Support for Windows 10 April Update 2018 (1803)